Home > Frosting > Cranberry Frosting

 RECIPE NOTES

-• Cream Cheese – Use full fat cream cheese for the best results.
-Low fat and spreadable carton cream cheese may result in a runny frosting.
+• Cream Cheese – Use full-fat cream cheese for the best results.
+Low-fat and spreadable carton cream cheese may result in a runny frosting.

-• Cranberries – I prefer to use fresh cranberries for fresh, pure cranberry flavor.
+• Cranberries – I prefer to use fresh cranberries for pure cranberry flavor.
 However, you can use leftover cranberry sauce from the holidays or even canned cranberry sauce if you prefer.

 • Sift Powdered Sugar – For smooth and not-grainy frosting, use a small sifter to sift the powdered sugar into the butter mix.